● How can I join the team?

 ● Do I need my own equipment to participate in the riding program?

 Team members must provide their own riding boots, breeches, helmet, and show apparel.
-Team members do not need to provide their own tack, which is provided by Durango.
+Team members do not need to provide their own tack, which is provided by Great Scott Farm.
 Some members choose to bring their own saddles, but since not every saddle fits every horse, you may not be able to use it every time you ride.

 ● How much does it cost to participate?